Choya5011/Poobar/README.md

 **Packages**
 [Biography](https://hydrogenaudio.org/index.php/topic,112914.msg1071222.html#msg1071222) | [Library Tree](https://github.com/regorxxx/Library-Tree-SMP) | [Not-A-Waveform-Seekbar-SMP](https://github.com/regorxxx/Not-A-Waveform-Seekbar-SMP)

-**Note**
-The Not-A-Waveform-Seekbar-SMP package checks for updates automatically and will prompt the user when one is available.

-User-note:
-* Components and packages are included in the profile and updated periodically (not continuously).
-Minor delays between updates may occur.
-* If any included components/packages already exist in Foobar2000, their version may be replaced for this reason (be it an update or rollback).

 # Installation
 **Fonts**
 Install fonts if not yet on system.
 Segoe Fluent Icons is already on Windows 11 by default.